Black girl thinks as White arms hold up words manager, IT, doctor, lawyer

 What do you want to “be”?

-Related: How to Stand Out at Career Fairs
+Related: 5 Easy Ways to Stand Out at Career Fairs

 What should you study?

 If you’re planning to go to college, you have a lot of choices ahead of you, like where to attend and what to major in.
 Start by asking yourself, what do you like?
-What’s your favorite subject in school?
-What do you tend to do well in?
-What career are you hoping to go into?
+What’s your favorite school subject?
+What classes do you tend to do well in?
+What career are you interested in going into?
 Answering these questions can help you decide what to study.
-If you like everything, consider applying undecided.
-Just remember that technical institutes and other focused schools don’t offer undecided majors as often as liberal arts schools do.
+If you like everything, consider applying to college undecided.
+Just remember that technical institutes and other focused schools don’t offer undecided majors as often as liberal arts colleges and comprehensive universities do.

 School and work